 California State Polytechnic University, Pomona, College of Environmental Design, Department of Architecture offers the following NAAB-accredited degree programs:

 Accreditation visit for both programs occurred in February 2014 and both the Master and Bachelor programs received an eight-year term of accreditation.
-The program is scheduled for its next accreditation visit in 2022.
+Both programs are scheduled for their next accreditation visit in 2023.

 Admission to the Program